-- 4.7.
 The company is clearly insolvent and has a large deficit in its pension scheme.

-The loss of the contract and the absence of new funding from the bank means the company cannot afford to pay for wages or vital supplies.
-Insolvency is, therefore, inevitable. - 4.8.
-If the company enters insolvency, even the secured creditors (the bank) would only get a small proportion of what they are owed and unsecured creditors, including the pension scheme, would get very little. - 4.9.
+This means the company cannot afford to pay for wages or vital supplies.
+Insolvency is, therefore, inevitable.

+If the company enters insolvency, even the secured creditors (the bank) would only get a small proportion of what they are owed - and unsecured creditors, including the pension scheme, would get very little.

 On insolvency the pension scheme would enter the PPF assessment period.
 The PPF would have to take on the deficit with very low recoveries to fund compensation paid to members.